Nature and travel writer James Lowen recommends some of his favourite birding holiday spots in Spain at every time of year.

 Photo credit: Griffon Vultures, Carles Oliver Barcelona Birding Point

 If you associate Mallorca only with cheap package holidays, think again.
 From the tourist town of Port de Pollença, wander seawards down the Boquer Valley.
 Crag Martins flicker past a cliff face from which a Blue Rock Thrush serenades.
 A Balearic Warbler scolds your approach; this spiky-headed, fiery-eyed bird lives nowhere else in the world bar the Balearics.
 Then twist along hairpins to reach Cap Formentor lighthouse.
 Sandy cliffs jagging downwards are the domain of the sharp-winged, cliff-nesting Eleonora’s Falcon, a hunter so aerially adept that it snatches migrating songbirds in mid-air.
 Mesmerising!

 Photo credit: Blue Rock Thrush, Javi Mendez Menorca Walking Birds

-Whether you are picking up binoculars for the first time or are an established birdwatcher keen to explore a new region, you simply cannot go wrong in Spain.
+Whether you are picking up binoculars for the first time or are an established birdwatcher keen to explore a new region, you simply cannot go wrong on a birding trip in Spain.
 With such bounteous avian riches, the only difficulty is deciding where to go.
 Oh – and making time for that siesta.

 James Lowen is a nature and travel writer.